 How intuitive are you?
 Do you ever have strong intuition?

 I know that it’s real.
-I don’t proclaim to be a psychologist nor a neuroscientist, but I know of intuition because I’ve had lived experiences.
+I don’t proclaim to be a psychologist or a neuroscientist, but I know of intuition because I’ve had lived experiences.
 And, I’m not the only one outside the fields of cognitive or brain science to recognize it.
 Supporting this are intuitive people who are highly successful.
 That’s a topic for another article.

 - Tay, S. W., Ryan, P., & Ryan, C. A. (2016).
 Systems 1 and 2 thinking processes and cognitive reflection testing in medical students.
-Canadian medical education journal, 7(2), e97-e103.
+Canadian Medical Education Journal, 7(2), e97-e103.
 See here.

 - Pétervári, J., Osman, M., & Bhattacharya, J. (2016).
 The Role of Intuition in the Generation and Evaluation Stages of Creativity.
-Frontiers in psychology, 7, 1420. doi:10.3389/fpsyg.2016.01420.
+Frontiers in Psychology, 7, 1420. doi:10.3389/fpsyg.2016.01420.
 See here.